-2018 marks the bicentenary of the largest and oldest surviving convict women’s site in Australia: the Parramatta Female Factory.
+2018 marked the bicentenary of the foundation of the largest and oldest surviving convict women's site in Australia: the Parramatta Female Factory.

 From 1821, convict women at the Factory laboured as weavers and spinners, establishing Australia’s textile industry.
 The site, which housed over 5000 women and children until 1848, was also used as a workhouse, a refuge, a marriage bureau and women’s hospital.

 For more historical information, see The Second Female Factory: 1818-1848.